RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 Rate Limiting

-- Auto-retry with exponential backoff
+- Auto-retry with exponential backoff for all cloud providers

 Memory Management